sihanchen01/cp2410/Week10/prac10.md

 <div style="page-break-after: always;"></div>

 ## Question 3
-Here is an in-place method of sorting all 0s before 1s.
+Here is an in-place method of sorting all 0s before 1s, we will use two pointers `i` and `j`, starting at index of 0 and n-1, keep swaping 1s and 0s until two pointers cross each other.
 ``` python
 def in_place_sort(A: list[int]) -> list:
     """ Sort all 0s before 1s in place. """